What is Microsoft Access?

 - Access is best for names, records, and relationships between lists.

 Access understands the connection between these tables automatically.
-Excel does not.
 In Excel, you’d need to re-enter details each time, while Access links the data for you.

 Why Use Microsoft Access?